koenderks/aRtsy/README.md

 #### Paint strokes

 When you think of the act of painting, you probably imagine stroking paint on a canvas.
 This type of artwork tries to mimic that activity.
-The paint strokes algorithm is based on the simple idea that each next point on a grid-based canvas has a chance to take over the color of an adjacent colored point, but also has a minor chance of generating a new color.
-Going over the canvas like this results in strokes of paint.
-Repeating this a number of times creates more faded strokes of paint.
+The algorithm is based on the simple idea that each next point on a grid-based canvas has a chance to take over the color of an adjacent colored point, but also has a minor chance of generating a new color.
+Going over the canvas like this results in something that looks like strokes of paint.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/strokes/2021-03-21.png' width='270' height='270'>